AAnakhe/AAnakhe/README.md

 ### 👋 Hi there!

-I'm a Java Developer with a deep passion for creating innovative software solutions that address the challenges organizations and society face.
+I'm a Java Developer passionate about creating innovative software solutions that address the challenges organizations and society face.
 I'm enthusiastic about open-source development and eager to collaborate on impactful and exciting projects.

 Contact me on [Linkedln](https://www.linkedin.com/in/anakhe-ajayi-32625b228/]
 <!--